 Apicurio Registry data contracts

-This chapter introduces the Data Contracts framework in Apicurio Registry, which provides comprehensive support for managing schema contracts between data producers and consumers.
+This chapter introduces the Data Contracts framework in Apicurio Registry, which uses the Open Data Contract Standard (ODCS) v3.1 as the native contract format for managing schema contracts between data producers and consumers.

 Overview

-The Data Contracts framework enables teams to define, enforce, and track formal agreements about schema structure, ownership, and quality.
-Data contracts help ensure data producers and consumers adhere to clearly defined standards throughout the schema lifecycle.
+The Data Contracts framework enables teams to define, enforce, and track formal agreements about schema structure, ownership, and quality using the industry-standard ODCS format.

 A data contract in Apicurio Registry combines:

-• Metadata - Standardized ownership, classification, and support information
+• Metadata - Ownership, classification, SLA, and support information projected as labels

-• Lifecycle - Status tracking (DRAFT, STABLE, DEPRECATED) and promotion workflows
+• Lifecycle - Status tracking (DRAFT, STABLE, DEPRECATED) and promotion stages (DEV, STAGE, PROD)

 Data contracts is an experimental feature.
 You must set apicurio.features.experimental.enabled=true and apicurio.contracts.enabled=true to use contract endpoints.